 The school is committed to safer recruitment processes and ongoing safer working practices.
-Members of the teaching and non-teaching staff at the school including part-time staff, temporary and supply staff, and visiting staff, such as musicians and sports coaches are subject to the necessary statutory child protection checks before starting work, for example, right to work checks, additional overseas checks (if necessary), verifying identity, taking up references, checking work history and confirming medical fitness for the role.
+Members of the teaching and non-teaching staff at the school including part-time staff, temporary and supply staff, and visiting staff, such as musicians and sports coaches are subject to the necessary statutory child protection checks before starting work, for example, right to work checks, additional overseas checks (if necessary), verifying identity, taking up references, checking work history and confirming medical fitness for the role (all recorded in the school's Single Central Record (SCR).

 For most appointments, an enhanced DBS check with 'barred list' information will be appropriate.
 Under no circumstances will an individual commence work unsupervised in sole charge of, or in unaccompanied contact with, children without a cleared DBS check.
 In this case, the individual will have a separate Barred List check and the school will undertake a written Risk Assessment exercise in relation to the proposed work.
-All other safeguarding checks will be completed and the individual will be appropriately supervised.
+All other safeguarding checks will be completed, and the individual will be appropriately supervised.
 Please refer to Section C and Appendix 5 of the 'Safeguarding Children - HR Procedural Guidance' available on the United Learning Hub for further guidance.